The Fog (2005 film): Production

-An international co-production film between The United States and Canada.
+An international co-production film between the United States and Canada.
 The original film's makers, John Carpenter and Debra Hill, expressed interest in remaking the original film on the film's DVD commentary.
 They are both credited as producers for the remake.
 The 2005 film was green-lit by Revolution Studios before the script was finished.
 Tom Welling had filmed for three weeks on the fourth season of his TV series Smallville when he started work on The Fog.
 Blair performed almost all of her stunts and spent 12 hours in a water tank with only short surface breaks for two days to shoot her underwater scenes.
 StudioCanal—which owns the rights to the original film—assisted in the film's production in exchange for French distribution rights.

 Although set on an island off the Oregon coast, the location scenes were filmed in Canada.
 Some scenes were filmed around Cowichan Bay, most of the beach scenes were filmed in Tofino, and those of the town of Antonio Bay were filmed on Bowen Island and Fort Langley—all in British Columbia.
-It was one of Hill's final projects before her death from cancer in 2005.
+It was one of Hill's final projects before her death from cancer in 2005 (the other being the 2006 film World Trade Center).

 Reception

 Critical reception

 The film was not screened for critics before its release.
-Rotten Tomatoes gives the film an approval rating of 4% based on 69 reviews, with an average rating of 2.9/10.
-The site's critical consensus states, "The Fog is a so-so remake of a so-so movie, lacking scares, suspense or originality."
-Metacritic gave the film an average score of 27 out of 100, based on 16 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.

 The Fog was widely considered an unsuccessful remake of the original 1980 movie.

 The Hollywood Reporter said the remake "lack[ed] the scares necessary to satisfy its target audience", and Variety said that "interest lags between the grisly deaths, and, worse, none of the characters generates rooting interest."
 The film was rated D− by Owen Gleiberman of Entertainment Weekly.